 tabspace [/path:"path\to\convert"] [/checkonly] [/usetabs] [/tabsize:4] [/leaveeol] [/ext:"extension;list"]

-- specifies the path where all the files are to be converted, or a path to a single file to be converted
+- specifies the directory where all the files are to be converted, or a path to a single file to be converted

 - if specified, the files are not modified but only an info is shown